 2. Lottery Tickets

 Most shows that do not have rush policies partake in a lottery.
 This allows theatre goers to enter their name in hopes of being picked to receive discounted tickets, usually priced the same as rush tickets.
 Lotteries are held the day of the performance, usually two and a half hours before the show begins.
 Winners are then picked two hours before the performance.
-In some cases, lotteries are held digitally.
+In some cases, such as with shows and “Fun Home,” lotteries are held digitally.
 Digital lotteries, however, vary from show to show.
+“Fun Home” holds its digital lottery beginning at midnight each day through the TodayTix app.
 Lotteries are much less reliable than rush tickets.
 Depending on the show and day of the week, a large amount of people could potentially enter the lottery.
-Some shows hold a lottery in which twenty or so selected winners receive $10 tickets to the show.
-Only $10 to see one of Broadway’s hottest musical?
+For instance, this season’s most talked about musical, “Hamilton,” holds a lottery in which twenty or so selected winners receive $10 tickets to the show.
+Only $10 to see Broadway’s hottest musical?
 Sounds great!
-But thousands of people may enter the lottery every single day.
+But thousands of people enter the lottery every single day.
 This makes the chances of winning extremely slim.
 For shows that are not so new, however, such as “Wicked,” chances of winning the lottery are significantly higher.

 3. Standing Room

-When a performance is entirely sold out, some shows such as “Chicago” sell a limited number of standing room tickets.
+When a performance is entirely sold out, some shows, such as “Chicago” and “The Color Purple,” sell a limited number of standing room tickets.
 These tickets, in which you must stand for the show, are available on the day of the performance.
 Usually priced between $20 and $30, each customer is allowed to purchase two tickets by means of cash or credit.

 4. TodayTix App